 Best WordPress plugins for backups

 If you have a WordPress site and want to go down the plugin route there are a lot of options to choose from.
-As a starting point, here are 3 of the most popular backup plugins out there.
+As a starting point, here are three of the most popular backup plugins out there.

-Updraft
+1. Updraft

 UpdraftPlus is one of the best and most popular WordPress backup plugins on the market, used by over 3 million sites.

 Even with the free version you get access to a ton of great features including scheduled backups of your website – although the added functionality of the premium version may be tempting.
+With UpdraftPlus, you can back up your data to your preferred storage location (such as Dropbox, Google Drive or Rackspace Cloud) and restore it whenever you need with just three clicks.

 Key features include: